Gore, New Zealand: Landmarks and notable features

 The Flemings "Creamoata Mill" is an iconic local building, with Flemings "Creamoata" brand of porridge once promoted by Flemings as the National Breakfast, and the mill itself considered one of the most modern cereal mills in the southern hemisphere.
 Production of all products was moved to Australia in 2001, and Creamoata was discontinued in 2008 after declining sales.
 Goodman Fielder claimed that the plant was no longer viable as it was operating at less than one third of its capacity.
-The building's famous "Sgt Dan" remains because rights to it have been purchased by the buildings current owner "Sgt Dan Stockfoods Ltd".
+The building's famous "Sergeant Dan" remains because rights to it have been purchased by the buildings current owner "Sgt Dan Stockfoods Ltd".
 The building has a Category I listing with Heritage New Zealand.

 The former East Gore Presbyterian Church of Aotearoa New Zealand is one of the two remaining wooden Gothic churches designed by the eminent architect R.A.
 Lawson.

 Built in 1880 and registered as a category 2 historic place by Heritage New Zealand, No longer used as a place of worship the building is currently being converted into an art centre, with a studio and flat for visiting artists.
 The latter houses the bedroom furniture from the Royal Suite commissioned for the Queen's Royal Tour to Southland in 1954.

-The Hokonui Moonshine Museum in the heritage precinct celebrates Gore's part in the "...colourful history of illicit whiskey making and consumption...", with illicit whiskey being produced in the Hokonui Hills to the west of the town up until the 1930s.
+The Hokonui Moonshine Museum in the heritage precinct celebrates Gore's part in the "... colourful history of illicit whiskey making and consumption...", with illicit whiskey being produced in the Hokonui Hills to the west of the town up until the 1930s.

 The St James Theatre on Irk Street is a theatre and cinema, with a main auditorium seating 450 people and a smaller room for 78.
 It announced in June 2021 that it was in danger of closing if it could not raise money for earthquake strengthening and other renovations.